-Exchange students receive a student semester ticket for public transport from the university, arranged in cooperation with the AStA and the respective transport associations.
+Erasmus students receive a student semester ticket for public transport from the university, arranged in cooperation with the AStA and the respective transport associations.
 After successful enrollment you will receive an e-mail with the student ticket via your UniMail.

-Digital Student ID
+UniCard & Student ID Card

-WLAN on Campus
+WLAN on the Campus

 TU Dortmund App

 The TU Dortmund App can be a very practical companion for your studies.
 The app provides information such as menu plans, LSF, university sports program, person search, campus navigation, departure monitor, AStA service, current news, events and much more.

 On the websites of TU Dortmund University you will find a lot of interesting information about the numerous offers of entertainment, culture, sports and catering TU Dortmund University has to offer.

 Where is the SRG I building, how do I get from the north campus to the south campus and where is the nearest cafeteria?
 The interactive map and a site plan of TU Dortmund University help with these questions.